yiliansource/party-js/docs/docs/03-variations.md

 -   `party.variation.skew(value, amount)`: Creates a variation that skews the specified value by a specified, absolute amount.
 This means that instead of the value itself, a random number that deviates at most by the specified amount is returned.
 -   `party.variation.skewRelative(value, percentage)`: Creates a variation that skews the specified value by a specified percentage.
 This means that instead of the value itself, a random number that deviates by a maximum of the specified percentage is returned.
 -   `party.variation.splineSample(spline)`: Creates a variation that returns a random sample from the given spline.
--   `party.variation.gradientSample(gradient)`: Creates a variation that returns a random colour sample from the given gradient.
+-   `party.variation.gradientSample(gradient)`: Creates a variation that returns a random color sample from the given gradient.